Probing the limits of quantum theory with quantum information at subnuclear scales: Towards an experiment

 The type of the outgoing particle, together with the kinematic characteristics of the collision, and possibly other global features related e.g. to the polarization of the target, constitute the set $\Omega$ of classical parameters of the Q-data test.
 For every fixed value of these parameters, $p \in \Omega$, one needs to carry out a complete quantum tomography of the output state $\pout^p$ on the outgoing projectile.
+As explained in Section \ref{sec:theo}, this amounts to gathering the data of multiple measurements of different observables.
 If one expects some of the projectiles to be resulting from the same interaction vertex, then it is desirable to perform the quantum tomography of the joint state of these projectiles.

 An idealistic Q-data test, akin to Bell-type experiments, should be performed with \textit{individual} particles.
 This is, however, a formidable task.

 The first stumbling block is the preparation of a target consisting of a single nucleon or a single nucleus.
 Recently, a single proton has been isolated in a Penning trap for sake of measuring its magnetic moment \cite{Trap2017}.
 But a trap suitable for an implementation of a Q-data box should prepare a single nucleon in a sharp static position, to maximise the cross-section for the desired scattering process.
 This condition favours optical tweezers based on laser pulses \cite{Tweezer14}, which, however, have not so far been engineered to trap single nucleons or nuclei.